2015 Louisiana gubernatorial election: Results

 Edwards' win was the first statewide win for Democrats in Louisiana since Mary Landrieu won a third term to the Senate in 2008.
 He performed surprisingly well for a Democratic candidate in Louisiana, given that the Cook PVI for the state was R+12 at the time of the election and most Republican candidates won in landslides in prior statewide elections.
 He performed especially well in Caddo Parish (home of Shreveport), East Baton Rouge Parish, (home of Baton Rouge), and in the reliably Democratic Orleans Parish, (home of New Orleans).
 Turnout was slightly higher in the November run-off than in the October jungle primary.

 By congressional district

-Edwards won 5 of 6 congressional districts.
+Edwards won five of six congressional districts, including four that were represented by Republicans.